 Our opponents have pointed out that the above image of Lovelady was taken from a movie in which his shirt does, for a split-second appear to be unbuttoned.
 I have watched that movie, frame by frame, seeking the most open view of the shirt.
 Here it is, alongside Doorman's.

-What you see above is what they were referring to.
-You see that narrow sliver of light on Lovelady?
+You see that narrow sliver of white on the right on Lovelady?
 That is what they are talking about, believe it or not.
 What is it?
 Is it even real?
 Do unbuttoned shirts really behave like that?
-Is it possible they overlooked the need for the shirt to be unbuttoned when they made the phony movie and then went back afterwards to add the white sliver?
+Is that comparable to what we see on Doorman?
+Of course not.
+It looks like they forgot to sprawl open his shirt, so they tried to fix it.
+They overlooked the need for the shirt to be unbuttoned when they made the phony movie and then went back afterwards to add the white sliver.
+How hapless and pathetic is that?
 We will have more to say about that phony movie on the next page.
+You'll see that everything about that guy is fake.

-Notice in the very top collage on this page that both Oswald's and Doorman's shirts were loose-fitting.
-Doorman's shirt is billowing up into a fold instead of lying flat, just as Oswald's shirt is bunching up and folding over, clearly with excess material, excess capacity.
+Notice in the very top collage on this page that Oswald's shirt was loose-fitting.
+You see it bunching and folding from excess material.
 That's because Oswald lost weight between New Orleans and Dallas.
 And notice the same, huge cavernous open sprawl on both.
 It was the same shirt and a very unique one.
 It was more of a shirt-jacket.
 It was a hybrid between a shirt and a jacket.
 It was lightweight like a shirt, but it had the lay of a jacket.
 Unbuttoned, it tended to sprawl open much more than most shirts do.
 You could not find it in the United States today, and you may not have been able to find it in the United States in 1963.
 Odds are great that Lee brought it back with him from Russia.
-How unfortunate for the conspirators that Oswald chose to wear such an unusual shirt that day.
+How unfortunate for the conspirators that Oswald chose to wear such a unique shirt that day.

-Here is an update as of November 2013: We have a quote now from Marina Oswald Porter (the widow of LHO) confirming that it was Oswald's shirt on Doorman.
+Here is an update as of November 2013: We have a quote now from Marina Oswald Porter obtained by Tom Rossley confirming that it was Oswald's shirt on Doorman.
 "That's Lee's," she said when asked.
 She went on to say that she remembers having washed it.

-But, notice in the collage directly above that on Lovelady (right), his shirt looks form-fitting and snug.
+But, notice in the collage directly above that on the right, the man's shirt looks form-fitting and snug.
 Notice how tight it looks across his chest.
 He was a bigger, stockier man, with a barrel chest, and he filled out his shirt much better than Doorman.
-The weight difference between them had to be at least 30 pounds and may have been 40.
-And notice that Lovelady's face looks hard, while Doorman's face looks soft.
-Go up to the black and white version.
-Notice how with his long, sloping forehead and prominent brow bones that Lovelady reminds you of a caveman, a Neanderthal.
+The weight difference between them had to have been around 40 pounds.
+And notice that the man's face looks hard, while Doorman's face looks soft.
+Notice how with his long, sloping forehead and prominent brow bone, the other guy reminds you of a caveman, a Neanderthal.
 You don't get that impression about Doorman, do you?
 So, they had to be different men.
-(By the way, we explain on the next page, the Lovelady page, why this particular "Lovelady" had to be an imposter.
-He wasn't Doorman, and he wasn't even Lovelady.)
+(By the way, we explain on the next page, the Lovelady page, why this Lovelady figure had to be an imposter.
+He wasn't Doorman, and he wasn't even Lovelady.

 In the collage above, on the left is Lee's mug shot from being arrested in New Orleans in August 1963; and on the right, you see him after his arrest in Dallas on 22 November 1963.
 It is rather obvious that he lost weight.
 Look how much fuller his face looks on the left.
 At that time, he weighed 140 pounds, and note that the New Orleans Police weighed him.
 It was not an estimate- they put him on a scale.
 And that is not a lot of weight for a 5'9" young man.
 And, on someone that light, even a 5 pound weight loss would have a dramatic effect on how his clothes fit.
 To Ralph's seasoned eye as a weight-loss doctor, Lee lost around 8 pounds between New Orleans and Dallas--which would have put him at 132 pounds.
 However, we later learned from Dr. Gerald McKnight that Oswald was weighed in Dallas and found to be 131 pounds.
 And that explains why his shirt looked so big on him-- both in the doorway and after his arrest.

 And note that Billy Lovelady was a much heavier man.
-The FBI weighed and measured him at 5'8", 170 pounds.
+On February 29, the FBI weighed and measured him at 5'8", 170 pounds.
 So, with Oswald at 5'9", 131 pounds, it's fair to say that the physical resemblance between the two of them has been greatly exaggerated.
+They were more like Laurel and Hardy.

 There is one last point about the first collage at the top of this page before we move on.
 Notice the V-neck t-shirt on both.
 This was a self-made V-neck because Lee had the habit of tugging down on his t-shirt, hence stretching it and deforming it.
-This was reported not only by his close friend, confidante, and lover, Judyth Vary Baker, but also by his best friend and bunk-mate from the Marine Corps, Anthony Botelho.
+This was reported by his close friend and bunk-mate from the Marines, Anthony Botelho.

-Here is a chart concerning the V-neck t-shirt which was assembled by our resident illustrator, Richard Hooke:
+Here is a chart concerning the V-neck t-shirt which was made by Richard Hooke:

-The degree to which the V manifested would fluctuate depending on whether the t-shirt as a whole was pulled down in front or down in back.
-When it was pulled down in front, then the V became more prominent, and the opposite if it was pulled down in back.
-Note that there are some photos of him in which you can barely see the V at all, and there are also some photos in which the V is more accentuated than it is on Doorman.
+The degree to which the V manifested would fluctuate depending on whether the t-shirt was pulled down in front or down in back.
+When it was pulled down in front, then the V became prominent, but not so if it was pulled down in back.
+Note that there are some photos of him in which you can barely see the V at all, and there are also some photos in which the V is more pronounced than it is on Doorman.
 What we see on Doorman is about average or middle-of-the-road for how it went.
-But note that Billy Lovelady never at any time wore anything but a tight, round, crewneck t-shirt, and that included on 22 November 1963.
+But note that Billy Lovelady never at any time wore anything but a tight, round, high, crewneck t-shirt, and that included on 22 November 1963.

 Here is another collage by Richard Hooke which shows the seam around the margin of the t-shirt, and it also shows the impression from the thumb-tug, which was Oswald's habit.
 Richard considers this collage to be the ultimate proof of Oswald's presence in the doorway.